Podkosa/moni/README.md

 - Endpoint to add servers to monitoring, turn on/off already configured ones
 - More alert handlers
 - More server checkers
-- More slash commands and REST options
 - Proper loop exit
-- Customizable checker (get response from server, parse it in some way, figure out the status)
 - Optional multiprocessing, when there will be more checkers
 - Tests